What is it Like to Guide with Sunny Cove?

 I'm available for shut down through September 15th.

 Can you answer 'yes' to all of the statements?
 Then Sunny Cove Sea Kayaking might just be a perfect fit for you.
 Working for Sunny Cove isn't a job, it's a life-style.
 We're a diverse culture of kayakers who love friendship, traveling, amazing experiences, and quiet once in a lifetime moments on the water.
 Keep reading to learn more!

 The following list covers the minimum requirements to become a guide with Sunny Cove Sea Kayaking.

-- MUST be available to begin training at 8am May 1, and to be available for shut down through September 15, 2018.
+MUST be available to begin training at 8am May 1st, and be available for shut down through September 15th.

 Once training is completed all first year staff members begin as an Assistant Guide (AG).
 As an AG you'll have opportunities to assist and shadow senior guides to learn the details of our trips and kayaking in our area.
 Your motivation and willingness to learn will determine how quickly we move you into a Guide position.
 A full list of requirements for promotion will be available during training.